 The TCMUN blog is valuable resource for veterans of model UN and prospective participants alike.
 Visit the TCMUN blog here: http://interconnections21.edublogs.org/

 Useful Resources for MUN Participation

 The Teton County Model UN Blog is the primary resource for TCMUN participants.
 In addition, to learn more about Model UN in general please see our Model UN Research Guide.

 Background to Teton County Model United Nations

-Over the past decade, InterConnections 21 has supported student participation in various national and international Model United Nations (MUN) conferences including ones in New York City, Mexico City, Santa Barbara and Denver.
+Over the past decade, InterConnections 21 has supported student participation in various national and international Model United Nations (MUN) conferences including trips to New York City, Mexico City, Santa Barbara, Vancouver, Denver, Toronto, and Bilbao, Spain.

 Seventy-two students from Jackson and the surrounding area participated in the inaugural TCMUN conference at the Journeys School in Jackson, WY.
-By 2016, 1678 participants from schools around Wyoming and Idaho have participated in TCMUN.
-IC 21 continues to reach out to students from around WY and the Northern Rockies.
+Since then, 2,300 participants from schools around Wyoming and Idaho have participated in TCMUN.
+IC21 continues to reach out to students from around WY and the Northern Rockies.

 Why Participate in TCMUN?

 Many thanks to Melinda Binks at Fall Creek Productions for creating this video.

 TCMUN would not be possible without the generous ongoing support of local community members, non-profit organizations, and businesses.